YinpeiDai/YinpeiDai.github.io/_pages/about.md

 My main interest is embodied AI.
 I am especially interested in human-robot dialogue systems, interactive navigation and language-conditioned manipulation.

 # News
-- [Oct 2024] 🚀 We released <a href="https://rich-language-failure-recovery.github.io/" target="_blank">RACER</a>, a framework to train visuomotor policies with rich language instructions and failure recovery behaviors.
+- [Jan 2025] 🚀 Our paper <a href="https://rich-language-failure-recovery.github.io/" target="_blank">RACER</a> is accepted by ICRA 2025.
+It's a framework to train visuomotor policies with rich language instructions and failure recovery behaviors.
+- [Sep.
+2024] 🚀 Our paper <a href="https://arxiv.org/abs/2410.24218" target="_blank">Language-Teachable Decision Transformer</a> is accepted by EMNLP 2024!
+We trained RL agents that are more aligned with human instructions.
 - [Jan.
 2024] 🎉 Our papar <a href="https://arxiv.org/abs/2310.07968" target="_blank">ORION</a> is accepted to ICRA 2024!
 It's an agent-based system that enables human-robot interactive personalized navigation.
 Check out more details <a href="https://github.com/sled-group/navchat" target="_blank">here</a>.
+- [Sep.
+2023] 🎉 Our papar <a href="https://spokenwoz.github.io/SpokenWOZ-github.io/" target="_blank">SpokenWoz</a> is accepted by NeuIPS 2023.
+A large-scale speech-text benchmark for spoken task-oriented dialogue agents.
 - [June 2023] 🏆 We won 🥇 First Place ($500,000) in the first Amazon Alexa Prize SimBot Challenge! 🎉 Read our technical report <a href="https://assets.amazon.science/17/c5/a684745e4d6d94742d85a31e5362/simbot-challenge-technical-report-seagull-1.pdf" target="_blank">here</a>.
 (Media coverage: <a href="https://cse.engin.umich.edu/stories/university-of-michigan-seagull-team-wins-alexa-prize-simbot-challenge" target="_blank">U-M</a>, <a href="https://www.amazon.science/alexa-prize/proceedings/seagull-an-embodied-agent-for-instruction-following-through-situated-dialog" target="_blank">Amazon Science</a>)
 - [Aug.
 2022] I started my Ph.D. at University of Michigan!
 - [Jun.
 2022] 🎉 Our SPACE series on pre-trained dialogue models have been open-sourced.
 It's a model family including <a href="https://arxiv.org/abs/2111.14592" target="_blank">GALAXY</a> (AAAI 2022), <a href="https://arxiv.org/pdf/2209.06638" target="_blank">SPACE-2</a> (COLING 2022) and <a href="https://arxiv.org/abs/2209.06664" target="_blank">SPACE-3</a> (SIGIR 2022).
 Check out our <a href="https://github.com/AlibabaResearch/DAMO-ConvAI" target="_blank">code</a>, here.